git-afsantos/haros_tutorials/docker/README.md

 # Docker Image for the HAROS Tutorial

 This directory contains files to build and run a Docker image with a functional installation of HAROS.
-It is intended to be used with the source code found in this repository and the target application for analysis.
+It is intended to be used with the source code found in this repository as the target application for analysis.

 Once you have Docker available in your system, navigate to this directory.